 Board of Trustees

-Mr Whitby is a former Head Teacher of Alternative Provision, Special Education and Mainstream Schools, with particular expertise in Social, Emotional and Mental Health Difficulties, leadership coaching, staffing and finance.
-He was for 12 years Principal at The Alternative Centre for Education (ACE), a 5-16 Special School in Brighton and Hove, where he also worked as an interim head of three mainstream secondary schools.
-In 2012 he set up his own business – Acuity Education Ltd – and has been working as a freelance consultant ever since, starting out as Executive Head of the West Sussex Alternative Provision College (WSAPC) and Associate CEO of Orchard Hill College Academy Trust.
-Mark is a qualified leadership coach and his current contacts include being a Specialist Adviser for New Schools Network and co-ordinating the start-up of two new free schools.
+I am a former Head Teacher of Alternative Provision, Special Education and Mainstream Schools, with particular expertise in Social, Emotional and Mental Health Difficulties, leadership coaching, staffing and finance.
+I was for 12 years Principal at The Alternative Centre for Education (ACE), a 5-16 Special School in Brighton and Hove, where I also worked as an interim head of three mainstream secondary schools.
+In 2012 I set up my own business – Acuity Education Ltd – and have been working as a freelance consultant ever since, starting out as Executive Head of the West Sussex Alternative Provision College (WSAPC) and Associate CEO of Orchard Hill College Academy Trust.
+I am a qualified leadership coach and my current contacts include being a Specialist Adviser for New Schools Network and co-ordinating the start-up of two new free schools.

 Mr Mark Anderson

-Mr Anderson worked as a lawyer in London for 20 years.
-He now works part time as a garden designer and owns a small holiday house business in the Scottish Highlands.
-He has been a Governor of several schools in Bromley over the last six years, gaining particular experience in governance and improving standards in teaching and learning.”
+I worked as a lawyer in London for 20 years.
+I now work part time as a garden designer and own a small holiday house business in the Scottish Highlands.
+I have been a Governor of several schools in Bromley over the last six years, gaining particular experience in governance and improving standards in teaching and learning.